 Those who need to beautifully present information, reports, and create visualization for their content.

-iSpring Suite is designed as powerful e-Learning authoring tool for academia and corporate training needs.
-This software allows you to create interactive e-courses, assessments, dialogue simulations, and video lectures, and make them available online.
-You can take an existing PowerPoint presentation and enhance it with interactive elements, or create one from scratch.
+iSpring Suite is designed as a powerful eLearning authoring tool for corporate training needs.
+This software allows you to create interactive e-courses, assessments, dialogue simulations, screencasts, and video lectures, and make them available online.
+You can use an existing PowerPoint presentation or build one from scratch.

 You don’t need to be a technical person to use iSpring Suite.
 Once the program is installed, you will see the iSpring Suite tab right on the PowerPoint ribbon, which provides quick access to all the features of the tool.
 For example, you can record a screencast without leaving PowerPoint, and synchronize it with the slides.